 - Using a jigsaw carefully cut on the outside edge of the line you have drawn.
 After cutting tidy up any rough edges on the hole.

 The Petflap tunnel will now slide through the hole.
 Test this first without applying adhesive, checking that the hole is not too tight and that the pet access flap still moves easily.

-At this stage, please ensure that the Petflap you do not hit through the door with a rubber mallet or that it is otherwise is bashed or hit.
+At this stage, please ensure that the Petflap is not hit through the door with a rubber mallet or otherwise bashed or hit.
 If the hole is big enough this shouldn’t be necessary, and small elements within the Petflap can be damaged by an impact of that sort.

 Use a spirit level to check that the Petflap is true vertically and horizontally, then the Petflap can be fixed to the door.
 When looking from the inside of the door, fit the Petflap with the lock top left in the 10 o’clock position.
 The flat step goes at the bottom of the Petflap.

 The Petflap should push through the hole from the external side of your door with the plate pushed flat against the door’s external surface.

 We recommend fixing your Petflap to the door with silicone sealant.
 With a little care the sealant can be removed if you ever need to move the Petflap.